Siege of Masbate

-The siege of Masbate (Filipino: Pagkubkob sa Masbate; Sitio de Masbate) was fought on August 19, 1898 on Masbate island as a part of the Philippine Revolution.
+The siege of Masbate (Filipino: Pagkubkob sa Masbate; Sitio de Masbate) was fought on 19 August 1898, on Masbate Island as a part of the Philippine Revolution.

 Background

 Before the resumption of the revolution in Luzon, various Visayan provinces had already been in revolt, The Pulajanes became a major threat to Spanish authority at the time.
-On July 22, 1898, Aguinaldo, in the hopes of establishing the Revolutionary government in Visayas sent Gen. Riego de Dios and Justo Lukban to assist in the revolts.
+On July 22, 1898, Aguinaldo, in the hopes of establishing the revolutionary government in Visayas sent General Riego de Dios and Justo Lukban to assist in the revolts.

 They landed in the harbor only to find the capital town of Masbate in ruins.
 With the commander in chief, Pedro Quipte, a Pulajan general and his men, who saw the two envoys, preparations began to end the liberation of the province, as it turned out that the Pulajan forces had done their siege to the town and the enemy had fled.
 It was recommended that the forces be disbanded and a local Philippine Revolutionary Army unit be activated in their place.

-The battle
+Battle

-As early as August 1, The governor of Masbate, Don Luis Cubero y Rojas, planned to leave the island following increased threats of a Pulajanes attack.
-The Pulajanes movement itself was said to have been established in Malobago, Cataingan, Masbate.
+As early as 1 August, the provincial governor of Masbate, Don Luis Cubero y Rojas, planned to leave the island following increased threats of a Pulajanes attack.
+The Pulajanes movement itself was said to have been established in Malobago in the town of Cataingan, Masbate.
 Considered as illiterate fanatics by the educated class of Masbate, the Pulajanes failed to get their support and they besieged the main town on the island and laid waste to it, however, the Pulajanes treated as enemies much like the Spaniards people with educational backgrounds, many locals thus defected.

-Don Luis Cubero and the remnants of his 1,000 strong army fled the capital on August 19, 1898, soon afterwards, the Pulajanes burned the town to the ground and looted each house before later returning to their bases in Uson.
+Don Luis Cubero and the remnants of his 1,000 strong army fled the capital on 19 August 1898, soon afterwards, the Pulajanes burned the town to the ground and looted each house before later returning to their bases in Uson.
 Riego de Dios arrived at the ruined town and met up with Quipte and his men.
 Later he convinced Quipte to disband the Pulajan movement for he deemed it unnecessary to maintain such a large army in the province, thus the men were ordered to stand down.